freistil/freistilbox-docs/source/getting_started/01-newsite.md

 ---
+title: Creating and using a new site instance
 status: published
-zendesk-article-id: 201184339
+zendesk-id: 201184339
-zendesk-article-tags:
+tags:
   - ssh
 ---

-# Creating and using a new site instance

 You can run as many web applications on your freistilbox cluster as you like.
 For each website, you get a separate site instance that has its own code, domain name(s), database(s), asset files and so on.